Skip to main content

 Thrown by peer.replaceTrack(oldTrack, newTrack) when the swap succeeds on some peers but fails on others.
 Carries both lists so you can converge surgically.

-import { MeteredPeerReplaceTrackError } from "@metered-ca/peer";
+import { MeteredPeerReplaceTrackError } from "@metered-ca/realtime";

 try {